openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

 Commissioning, then goes through the MLE Attach process to attach as a Child (End Device).
 This process is used for Child-Parent links.

-Key Point: Every device, router-capable or not, initially attaches to a Thread network as a Child (End Device).
+Key Point: Every device, ECD or not, initially attaches to a Thread network as a Child (End Device).

-1. The Child sends a multicast [Parent Request](#1_parent_request) to all neighboring Routers and REEDs in the target network.
+1. The Child sends a multicast [Parent Request](#1_parent_request) to all neighboring Extender-Capable Devices in the target network.
-1. All neighboring Routers and REEDs (if the Parent Request Scan Mask includes REEDs) send [Parent Responses](#2_parent_response) with information about themselves.
+1. All neighboring Mesh Extenders (and standby ECDs, if the Parent Request Scan Mask includes standby ECDs) send [Parent Responses](#2_parent_response) with information about themselves.
 1. The Child chooses a Parent device and sends a [Child ID Request](#3_child_id_request) to it.